 “Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission…” – Catechism of the Catholic Church

 Parents and Godparents of the child assume responsibility for teaching the child about the faith.
 Parents are required to contact the Parish office, complete necessary paperwork, including verification that they are registered with the parish, before registering for a Baptismal Preparation Class.

-For adults entering the church, Baptism is one of three Sacraments that represent the culmination of the Rite of Christian Initiation.
-(RCIA)
+*For adults or teens entering the church, Baptism is one of three Sacraments that represent the culmination of the Rite of Christian Initiation.
+(RCIA/RCIA for Teens)